ooddle

 1. Pair with the evening walk.
 Walk first, then eat phone-free.

 2. Pair with the morning protein anchor.
-Phone-free breakfast is the easiest one to start.
+Phone-free breakfast is the easiest one to start because mornings tend to be quieter.

 3. Pair with a family check-in.
-The phone-free meal becomes the family meal.
+The phone-free meal becomes the family meal where the day actually gets discussed.

 4. Pair with reading.
 A book at lunch is a phone replacement that calms instead of activates.